pygamelib/pygamelib/README.md

 ## Preemptive warning

-Version updates always bare the possibility of bringing some breaking changes together with new features and improvements.
+Version updates always bear the possibility of bringing some breaking changes together with new features and improvements.
 We try to limit these but when they do occur they are documented [on the wiki](https://github.com/pygamelib/pygamelib/wiki#migration-notes).

 ## Introduction